Associate of Applied Science in Physical Therapist Assistant

 Generally, PTAs are employed wherever physical therapists work.
 Hospitals, rehabilitation centers, nursing homes, home and public health agencies, schools, private physical therapy practices, and the armed forces are major employers.

-- Students must meet with the UAA Physical Therapist Assistant program advisor regarding application and program admission requirements prior to application deadline.
+- Meet with the UAA Physical Therapist Assistant program advisor well in advance of the September 1 deadline regarding program admission requirements, as well as the application deadline and process.

 |BIOL A111||Human Anatomy and Physiology I||4|